 Compiled by the Santa Clara University and the Tom Peters Group:

 Retreat Hell!
-We've just got here! — Attributed to several World War I Marine Corps officers, Belleau Wood, June 1918 (key ideal — take a stand)
+We've just got here! — Attributed to several World War I Marine Corps officers, Belleau Wood, June 1918 (key idea — take a stand)

 Attributes establish what leaders are, and every leader needs at least three of them (U.S. Army Handbook, 1973):

-- help others learn through teaching, training, and coaching.
+help others learn through teaching, training, and coaching.
 This creates an exciting place to work and learn.
 Never miss an opportunity to teach or learn something new yourself.
 Coaching suggests someone who cares enough to get involved by encouraging and developing others who are less experienced.
-Employees who work for developers know that they can take risks, learn by making mistakes, and winning in the end.
+Employees who work for leaders who developer them know that they can take risks, learn by making mistakes, and winning in the end.

 Goddamn it, you will never get the Purple Heart hiding in a foxhole!
-Follow me! — Captain Henry P. “Jim” Crowe, USMC, Guadalcanal, 13 January 1943. (key words — follow me, NOT “go”)
+Follow me! - Captain Henry P. “Jim” Crowe, USMC, Guadalcanal, 13 January 1943. (key idea — “follow me”, NOT “go”)